johnnymatthews/blog/191212-create-a-paper-backup-of-your-gpg-key.md

 ## Create a paper backup of your GPG keys

+Having a paper backup of your keys is a great way to make sure you don't lose them.
+Yeah sure you can store them on digital media like a USB stick or a CD, but there is a chance that the data could get borked.
+Create a paper copy and store it somewhere safe.

+This guide was created for MacOS users.
+If you're running Linux the steps should be similar, but you'll have to use whichever package manager comes with your distrobution since Homebrew is MacOS specific.
+Windows users should install Paperkey using the [precompiled binaries](https://www.jabberwocky.com/software/paperkey/).

 ### Install Paperkey

 You need Paperkey installed to both export and import a paper based key.